 Assistant to the Director, Washington Environmental Research Center, Office of Research and Development, US Environmental Protection Agency, Washington, DC, USA

-Gained public policy experience as an Assistant to the Director of EPA’s social science research program, providing practical advice on some of EPA’s first attempts to use economic incentives and land use planning for environmental quality management
+Gained national public policy experience as an Assistant to the Director of EPA’s social science research program, providing practical advice on some of EPA’s first attempts to use economic incentives and land use planning for environmental quality management

 Associate Professor and Educational Director, Graduate Program for Urban and Policy Sciences, State University of New York, Stony Brook, New York, USA

-Worked within a faculty of physicists and engineers to develop an innovative, graduate-level public policy program that applied a “systems approach” to public policy problems; modeled after Harvard’s Kennedy School of Government and the Rand Corporation, the program worked with the City of New York to apply operations research methods to public policy problems (the program later evolved into the W. Averell Harriman School Management and Policy); taught courses in comprehensive environmental management, urban development models, and regional planning theory and practice
+Worked within a faculty of physicists and engineers to develop an innovative, graduate-level public policy program that applied a “systems approach” to public policy problems--modeled after Harvard’s Kennedy School of Government and the Rand Corporation; the program worked with the City of New York to apply operations research methods to public policy problems (the program later evolved into the W. Averell Harriman School Management and Policy); taught courses in comprehensive environmental management, urban development models, and regional planning theory and practice

 Assistant Professor, School of Architecture and Urban Planning, University of California, Los Angeles (UCLA), Los Angeles, California, USA

-Held joint appoints in architecture, urban design, and regional planning; in addition to teaching graduate-level studio courses in design, taught courses in quantitative analysis for planning (introductory operations research), transportation planning, and following Earth Day 1970, responsible for developing one of the first PhD-level programs in environmental planning and management; developed an innovative course in environmental forecasting and futures studies
+Held joint appointments in architecture, urban design, and regional planning; in addition to teaching graduate-level studio courses in design, taught courses in quantitative analysis for planning (introductory operations research), transportation planning, and following Earth Day 1970, responsible for developing one of the first PhD-level programs in environmental planning and management; developed an innovative course in environmental forecasting and futures studies

 Lecturer, School of Environmental Design, University of Michigan, Ann Arbor, Michigan, USA